-There are, however, certain extenuating factors which may waiver this time limit.
-For example, on occasions which relate to children or young persons, the limitation period will begin from the moment the individual turns 18 years if a parent or guardian as not pursued a claim beforehand.
+There are, however, certain extenuating factors that may waiver this time limit.
+For example, on occasions that relate to children or young persons, the limitation period will begin from the moment the individual turns 18 years if a parent or guardian has not pursued a claim beforehand.

-An accident is defined as an unfortunate occurrence which happens both unexpectedly and unintentionally, sometimes leading to unnecessary damage or harm to the person(s) involved.
+Before we get into our Belfast City Airport accident claims guide, let’s look at what an accident may look like and how one could happen.
+An accident is defined as an unfortunate occurrence that happens both unexpectedly and unintentionally, sometimes leading to unnecessary damage or harm to the person(s) involved.

 For the claim to be made, it may first need to meet the criterion:

 - You were made to suffer through an avoidable injury (either physical or psychological) or contraction of a preventable illness.